Chaganti-Reddy/Arch-Setup/Readme.md

 ./install.sh
 ```

+Note:`Please dont stow any folder which ends with _karna, because those are my files which works only with my system and may break your system.`

 ## Manual Installation

 1. I have used stow to manage the dotfiles, so you need to install stow: